Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - How would you design a cache API?

 You can expect behavioral questions that test whether you have the soft skills needed to make a positive impact on Meta’s working culture, as well as questions about your resume and your motivation for joining the company.
-You may also be tested on your project management skills.
+You may also be tested on your project management skills and your incident response skills.

-Below we've listed the questions that production engineer candidates have reported being asked at Meta.
-To dig deeper into them, check out our articles on how to ace behavioral interview questions.
+Below, we've listed the questions that production engineer candidates have reported being asked at Meta.

 Example career questions asked in the Meta production engineer interview